fernabe/CppND-Capstone-SpaceInvaders/README.md

 **The project makes use of references in function declarations.**
 The function Run of Game class receive two parameters by reference.
 The function RenderMenu of Renderer class also receive two parameters by reference.

+**The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.**
+The renderer object is created on the stack and its destructor is called automatically